Stovebolt 6 History and Specs

 Mechanical vs Hydraulic Lifters

-In 1950, the 235 Stovebolt with hydraulic lifters was offered with Chevy's new Powerglide automatic transmission.
+In 1950, a 235ci Stovebolt with hydraulic lifters was offered with Chevy's new Powerglide automatic transmission, which were quieter and did not need periodic adjustment like mechanical lifters.
 Engines mated to manual transmissions continued use of mechanical lifters.
-Hydraulic lifters were quieter and did not need periodic adjustment.

 1953 Chevrolet

-All 1953 Chevy's (except a few fleet vehicles) came standard with the 235ci Six, rated at 108-hp with standard transmission.
-When backed with a Powerglide automatic, power output was 115-hp.
-Engines in the Powerglide-equipped models had a full-pressure oiling system.
+All 1953 Chevy's (except a few fleet vehicles) came standard with the 235 cubic-inch six, rated at 108-horsepower with standard transmission.
+When backed with a Powerglide automatic, power output was 115-horsepower.
+Engines with Powerglide-equipped models had a full-pressure oiling system.

 Stovebolt-Six In Competition